Let go. Let go. Let go.

 - There's a good reason why bloodbending has been outlawed.
 Yakone's family proved this, being able to bloodbend without a full moon.

 - You have Yakone, who nearly killed Aang with this ability and managed to incapacitate an entire court room using only his mind.
 That's how powerful of a bloodbender he was.
-If ever a sociopath's eyes were presented perfectly in fiction, Yakone would be it.
-There's something just very unnerving when the camera does a close up on his eyes as he bloodbends.
+There's also something just very unnerving when the camera does a close up on his eyes as he bloodbends.
 He regularly abused this ability and was convicted on nothing more than circumstantial evidence, earning him life in prison.
 It's really telling about what he could've done to manage that.
 Oh, bonus points for the way he'd twist people's limbs in unnatural ways until you could hear their very bones straining not to snap, their faces twisted in agony.
 That tends to leave an impression on the viewer.

 - Then the mob boss lost his bending and his identity and retired, settling down to have a family.
 That is, until he discovered his sons were waterbenders...
 He planned to raise them and enact revenge on Aang and Republic City since he no longer could.
 Tarrlok grew up to be a Sleazy Politician and tried to control the city through law, realizing his father's dream without him knowing it at the time, while Noatak grew up to be Amon, the leader of an anti-bending revolution and tried to control the city through fear, also inadvertently realizing his father's dream and nearly destroyed the city as a result.
 They used to be such good kids, too, and they grew corrupted and used their bloodbending to get to where they were.
 Their deaths were also both tragic and unpleasant to think about, exploding on a boat in the middle of the ocean.